 Tsetse flies have an interesting and rather unusual life cycle.
-A single female breeds about four times a year and can produce about thirty broods in a life time.
-However, unlike most other insects, which produce many eggs at a time and so rely on just a small percentage reaching adulthood to maintain the population (and so, incidentally, producing a constant supply of lava as prey for species higher up the food chain) tsetse flies have evolved a different strategy.
+A single female breeds about four times a year and can produce about thirty broods in a lifetime.
+However, unlike most other insects, which produce many eggs at a time and so rely on just a small percentage reaching adulthood to maintain the population (and so, incidentally, producing a constant supply of larva as prey for species higher up the food chain) tsetse flies have evolved a different strategy.
 They produce just a single egg at a time.

-Normally, with most higher insects, the eggs are laid and hatch and the lava grow, shedding their skins at stages, so having several 'instars', each instar being larger and sometimes distinctly marked.
+Normally, with most higher insects, the eggs are laid and hatch and the larva grow, shedding their skins at stages, so having several 'instars', each instar being larger and sometimes distinctly marked.
 Female tsetse flies however retain the single egg in a uterus where it hatches.
-The lava lives and feeds for the first two instars inside the uterus where it is fed on a milk-like substance (I'm not making this up!) produced by a special gland in the uterus, complete with teat (I'm really not making this up!).
+The larva lives and feeds for the first two instars inside the uterus where it is fed on a milk-like substance (I'm not making this up!) produced by a special gland in the uterus, complete with teat (I'm really not making this up!).
 The tsetse fly suckles its young internally and gives birth to a large offspring in the form of a third instar maggot.
 This process of egg retention, development and feeding from a gland in a uterus in insects is known as adenotrophic viviparity.

-Third instar lava of other higher insects tend to spend a while in this stage laying down their final stores of nutrients to see them through pupation and into adulthood, and sometime even through adulthood since some fully formed insects don't feed at all but simply exist to mate and lay eggs, then they die.
+Third instar larva of other higher insects tend to spend a while in this stage laying down their final stores of nutrients to see them through pupation and into adulthood, and sometime even through adulthood since some fully formed insects don't feed at all but simply exist to mate and lay eggs, then they die.
 The tsetse fly third instar stage lasts only for a short period however, during which it finds some earth soft enough to burrow into, gets itself a few inches below the surface and sheds its skin for the last time to form a hard-cased pupa.
 This third instar stage lasts such a short time that it has rarely been observed in the wild.
 We know about it from observing laboratory strains.

-What this process means is that the tsetse female has to supply her single offspring with enough nutrient to grow an entire adult tsetse fly because the lava doesn't feed at all outside her body but pupates and develops into an adult fly using only the nutrients she supplies to it.
+What this process means is that the tsetse female has to supply her single offspring with enough nutrition to grow an entire adult tsetse fly because the larva doesn't feed at all outside her body but pupates and develops into an adult fly using only the nutrients she supplies to it.
 This represents a huge investment on the part of the female who not only has to find a mate but also enough food for itself and its developing offspring.
 It literally needs to eat for two.

 It does this by feeding off the blood of mammals, which it finds with a sophisticated heat-seeking system.